Bhagavad Gita Chapter 7 Verse 8 Meaning

 What is the main idea of Bhagavad Gita 7.8?

+This verse carries the weight of lived truth.
 I am the flavor in water, O Arjuna; I am the light in the moon and the sun; I am the syllable Om in all the Vedas, sound in the ether and virility in men.
-This verse emphasizes divine nature with clarity and purpose.
+In the context of the higher and lower natures of the Divine and how to transcend material...

 How can I apply Bhagavad Gita 7.8 in daily life?